 |---|---|---|

-| Undefined reference | Function or variable declared but not linked | Add the missing object file or library |
+| Undefined reference | Function declared but not linked | Add missing object file or library |

-| Multiple definition | Same symbol defined in more than one source file | Use headers correctly and avoid duplicate definitions |
+| Multiple definition | Same symbol defined in 2+ source files | Use headers correctly; avoid duplicate definitions |

-Real-World Pain
+Real-World Pain Points

 - Incorrect library order during linking (especially on Linux)